the-ahuja-lab/SynGlue/README.md

 ## Tutorials
 To run SynGlue, we have prepared a set of tutorials to help you get started.
-These tutorials are designed for beginners and should be followed in the recommended order.
+These tutorials are designed for beginners and eaily runnable.
 You can run them directly in Google Colab using the links below.
-However, you will need an permision key to use SynGlue.
+However, you will need an license key to use SynGlue.

-## Tutorials

-We have prepared a set of tutorials to help you get started with **SynGlue**.
-Follow them in order for the best learning experience.
-Click on the **Colab links** below to run them.
-(**Note:** You will need an API key to use SynGlue.)

 | Tutorial | Difficulty | Colab Link |
 |----------|------------|------------|